mahdiZarepoor/todo/README.md

 # todo
-A simple Todo app with Go
+A simple Todo API with Go

+The app has been created using :
+- gin framework as router
+- redis and postgres as database
+- jwt for authentication